 Canadians landfill about six million mattresses each year across the country.
-Some provinces support mattress recycling problems, but not all of them.
-Even in the provinces with mattress recyclers, many cities do not have dedicated programs for recycling mattresses.
+Some provinces support mattress recycling programs.
+But not all of them do.
+And even within the provinces that have mattress recycling programs, services can be limited by regions and cities.

 How Mattress Recycling Works

 In the provinces (and cities) with mattress recycling programs, recyclers dismantle old beds and box springs.
 They take apart the beds layer by layer, sorting the materials for processing.
 Often, they work with foam, polyester, metal, and wood.
 The result from their efforts leads to a success rate of 95% to 100% of materials they recycle – these businesses can recycle up to 100% of the bed you sleep in!

 But you may be wondering, why is mattress recycling important?